Amybarba/webapi-challenge/README.md

-# Sprint Challenge: Express and Node.js - Projects & Actions
+X # Sprint Challenge: Express and Node.js - Projects & Actions

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
 This Sprint explored Building RESTful Web APIs with Express and Node.js, Server-side Routing, Express Middleware & Deployment and Good Practices.
 In your challenge for this Sprint, you will demonstrate proficiency by creating an Web API using Node.js and Express.

-## Instructions
+X ## Instructions

-**Read these instructions carefully.
+X **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.